SuperElastix/SimpleElastix/README.md

 make -j4
 ```

-This will download and compile SimpleElastix along with any dependencies (elastix, ITK, SimpleITK and SWIG and target language dependencies).
+This will download and compile SimpleElastix along with any dependencies (elastix, ITK, SimpleITK, SWIG and target language dependencies).

 Notes
 -----